 Registration fields vs project/phase-specific demographic fields

-This is where the concept of "project/phase-specific demographic fields" comes in!
-By introducing it, we are essentially lowering the barrier to entry for your platform, making it easier for new users to get started.
-All Premium account holders will be able to set a short registration flow that only includes the questions/fields that are ‘must-haves’ for platform-wide reporting purposes, while defaulting to the ‘project/phase-specific demographic fields’ feature, which lives under the project Access Rights tab, to ask project-relevant demographic questions.
+Registration fields can be customised at login level but also project/phase-specific level.
+In doing so this lowers the barrier to entry for your platform, making it easier for new users to get started.
+All Premium account holders will be able to set a short registration flow that only includes the questions/fields that are ‘must-haves’ for platform-wide reporting purposes at login, while defaulting to the ‘project/phase-specific demographic fields’ feature, which lives under the project Access Rights tab, to ask project-relevant demographic questions.
 This way, only users participating in that particular phase will get asked those demographic questions, and only if they have not previously answered them.

 Responses to these project/phase-specific fields will get stored as user data under each users’ profile.
 These responses may be used to create Smart Groups in the future.

 There’s two mandatory fields that are part of the registration flow that cannot be disabled: Name and Last Name.

 If you anticipate needing to report on platform-wide demographic data, we would recommend you consider setting certain fields like the below to required, especially also if you want to make use of the Representativeness Dashboard:

 Consider the number of questions you want to ask: it's also about striking a balance between the need of having many relevant data points, and your participants' need for a smooth registration flow and their resistance against sharing too much information.

 Why is asking the right user information important?